-• For children who struggle with transitions, this may be a good time for an adult helper to model and encourage appropriate responses.
+• For children who struggle with transitions, this may be a good time for an adult helper to come close to one or more children to model and encourage appropriate responses.

 RESPONDING IN GRATITUDE

 Select activities appropriate for your group and for the time available.